 A clear goal of contract audit is to become fully aware of the requirements outlined in your contracts and any potential risks.
 At the end, you should be able to learn your liabilities and rights.

 The terms of your contracts typically dictate how you should handle non-compliance.
 You should be aware of your choices.
 Does the contract require arbitration?
 What rules govern a lawsuit's venue, choice of law, filing requirements, and damages clauses?
-Your contract audit can merely be a drill of answering the questions mentioned above.
+Your contract audit can merely be a drill of answering these questions.

 There is always room to do better when it comes to managing contracts.
-Further, you can find data-driven suggestions for improving internal procedures and controls with contract audits.
+Look into your data and analyze it to see recurring problems and fix them.
+Gathering key insights from data for improving internal procedures and controls is the most viable way to make your contract audits more effective.

 Finalize measures and procedures to spot and address non-compliance.
 Contract audits help you devise methods to ensure how contracts are implemented or carried out.